 Adult moths themselves cause no damage.
 It is the larvae they produce that actually do the feeding.
 The adults look for wool, silk, soiled cotton, feathers, some leathers, and areas of collected pet fur to lay their eggs.

 Each adult moth can lay between 100 to 150 microscopic eggs, which hatch in about 5 days.
 Eggs laid in rugs can remain dormant for years, just waiting for the right conditions to hatch.

 The larval stage itself can last from 2 to 30 months.
 This great variance in the life cycle is due to the presence or absence of food and a rug can provide a huge source of food.
 If gone unnoticed, the larvae can feed for almost 2 and 1/2 years!

 This means if the food source is in areas left undisturbed for long periods of time, the larvae produced from the eggs can eat their food source and stay in the same area for a very long time, causing significant damage before they become flying moths.
 When a homeowner sees moths, the infestation has already begun somewhere in the home.

 The best you can do to protect your rugs as well (as your furniture and clothing items), is to be aware of what to look for, vacuum regularly, and have your rugs cleaned and treated every 1 to 3 years.

 If you find evidence of moths in any of your rugs, such as loose pile, bare patches, spidery webs, cocoons, or live larvae, check all of your rugs since larvae can move from rug to rug.

-Please call our office at 607-272-1566 to service your rugs as soon as you can.
-For a severe infestation, please call a pest control specialist to rid your home of these pests as soon as possible.
+Please call or text our office at 607-272-1566 to service your rugs as soon as you can.
+For a severe infestation, please call a licensed pest control specialist to rid your home of these pests as soon as possible.